ionut-c/killzakeyboard/README.md

 Notable Bugs
 ====
+- Raccoon Head missing from progress bar in W8A
 - Slow Firefox performance
 - Silent Gap when loopping ogg files in Firefox
 - Levels end sooner than they should